Skip to content

 status: done

-Predicates in then.local.<key>: literal scalars (equality), non-empty, starts with "<prefix>", matches "<regex>". then.files.<path> asserts on disk artefacts (exists, frontmatter).
-Anything the runner can't verify fails — it never invents an "actual."
+then.files.<path> asserts on-disk artefacts (exists, frontmatter).
+Anything the runner cannot verify fails — it never invents an actual.

 The runner never performs real external actions.
-The spec cements simulated outcomes:
+The spec records simulated outcomes:

 yaml